bilasyurii/anvas.js/README.md

 # anvas.js
-Anvas.js is a minimalistic game engine inspired by Phaser.
+Anvas.js is a minimalistic game engine inspired by PIXI.js & Phaser 2.